 “The children!
 It took a moment for Bonnie Jean to remember that she had children.
 That she was indeed married with children: there was the cautious girl, the eldest, Shelley, followed by little Pieter, the brave boy, and then chaos on two legs, the youngest, the little Sylvia.
 Was that the right order.
 Of course it was.
 Bonnie Jean Was banished from her mind and it was just Janet.
 Married to Hektor-Jan and not to Frank her twin brother from Illyria.”

 The second narrative, but the one that holds the most internal and external conflict is that of the paternal figure in the Sydnam household, Hektor-Jan.
-He has recently been on temporary leave due to work-related stress from his job as an emergency diver for the South African Police Service.
+He has recently been on temporary leave due to work-related stress from his job as an emergency driver for the South African Police Service.
 Externally he gives the perception of being a doting, playful, and protective father as well as being a strong, controlled, and loving husband to Janet.
 Internally he is a complete mess.
 Being a native Afrikaner he is troubled by the current racial conflicts in 1976 South Africa and wonders how long before the conflicts from the streets reach the front door of his father in law’s lavish suburban home.
 He has witnessed the violence first hand as a police officer and knows it is simply a matter of time.
 As he returns to work he tells his family that he will be doing more administrative work and out of harms way, much to their relief.
-What he fails to tell his loving wife is that he will be the lead specialist interrogator towards suspected black terrorists and current prisoners.
-There is an unbelievably difficult inner struggle for Hektor-Jan.
+What he fails to tell his loving wife is that he will be the lead specialist for interrogating suspected black terrorists and current prisoners.
+There is an unbelievable inner struggle for Hektor-Jan.
 On one hand he wants the answers to his questions, on the other he can’t help but feel compassion during times of intense torture and pain.
 His main issue is to ensure that he not take the problems with the job home with him.
 But when problems follow him home their seems to be no escape.
 In a sense he is going through his very own private Apartheid where keeping the world of work separate from his life at home is a lot easier said than done.

 “The Lord is my shepherd.
 I shall not want.
 He leadeth me in green pastures and into the en suite bathroom where the quiet waters lie.
 Ja, man, though I walk in valley of the shadow of death, yet I fear no ill.
 For Thou art with me and my Barretta and bullets comfort me still.
 And the knife rests securely between the Old and the New Testaments.”

 The third narrative is an honest, innocent, and focused account of the day-to-day events of the Sydnam clan.
 It is told from the voice of the eldest daughter Shelley.
-It is written as a journal but also as a conversation with her grandmother Amelia Amis, Janet’s mother.
+It is written as a journal but also as a conversation with her maternal grandmother Amelia Amis.
 Earlier in her working life Amelia was a part time dance teacher, but predominantly spent most of her time earning an income as a lecturer in English Literature.
 Amelia brings her high-tension, pressurized, and sarcastic teaching methods home with her when aiding in young Janet’s English development.
 Currently Amelia is a patient in a mental institution where she is suffering from “Old Timers Disease”, or more commonly known as Alzheimer’s.
 Shelley has seen her grandmother at her worst, but still maintains a dialogue where she learns a new word a day and utilizes it in their one-way correspondence where she keeps her updated on the goings on of the family.

 “Today’s word from Granny’s list is INDECIPHERABLE.